leterDieu/Stellarity-mcoc/README.md

 Small ambient structures have also been scattered across The End to bring some more life, lore and personality to the dimension.

 ## Notes
-- There is an optional resource pack for Stellarity.
+- 🎨 There is an optional resource pack for Stellarity.
 It isn't required at all, but it allows all new items to have custom textures.
+Click [**HERE**](https://modrinth.com/resourcepack/stellarity-optional-resource-pack) to download it.
 > Note that all mod JARs already have it embedded.
-- Adding it to an already existing world requires you to reset The End *(or just use a new world)*.
+- ❗ Adding it to an already existing world requires you to reset The End *(or just use a new world)*.
+- ⚙️ The pack has a small **per-world** config available under `/function stellarity:cmd/configuration`.
+- ❌ Stellarity items do not show up in the creative menu.
+I might implement that one day, but for now, please do either `/loot give @s loot stellarity:items/<item>` or `/function stellarity:cmd/give/<category>`.
-- Since Stellarity is only a datapack packaged as a mod this means that it is fully server-sided.
+- 🌐 Since Stellarity is only a datapack packaged as a mod this means that it is fully server-sided.
 This makes vanilla clients able to join servers running Stellarity, but also makes it unable to add any new blocks and actual items.
 I also don't have enough time to learn Java and get into proper modding, altough a proper mod port is being worked by some people on my Discord server.
+- 🎵 By default, Stellarity doesn't come with its music.
+You can download an additional resource pack which contains all new music tracks [**HERE**](https://modrinth.com/resourcepack/stellarity-music-addon).

 ### Incompatible mods
 I can't test compatibility with every mod out there.
-If you know that Stellarity is causing issues with
+If you know that Stellarity is causing issues with a particular mod, make sure to report it to me so I can include it on this list.

+**Fully incompatible:**
-- [Nullscape](https://www.curseforge.com/minecraft/mc-mods/nullscape) - will remain incompatible per creators's request.
+- 🔴 [Nullscape](https://www.curseforge.com/minecraft/mc-mods/nullscape) - will remain incompatible per creators's request.
-- [BetterEnd](https://www.curseforge.com/minecraft/mc-mods/betterend) - causes a lot of micro-biomes to generate scattered around the entire dimension.
+- 🔴 [BetterEnd](https://www.curseforge.com/minecraft/mc-mods/betterend) - causes a huge amount of of micro-biomes to generate scattered around the dimension.
-- [YUNG's Better End Island](https://www.curseforge.com/minecraft/mc-mods/yungs-better-end-island) - there is really no way to make these 2 projects compatible since they both handle the main island changes in different ways.
+- 🔴 [YUNG's Better End Island](https://www.curseforge.com/minecraft/mc-mods/yungs-better-end-island) - there is really no way to make these 2 projects compatible since they both handle the main island changes in different ways.
+- 🔴 Any mod/datapack which grants players all recipes upon joining the world *(unless you can disable specifically that feature in its config)*.

+**Partially incompatible:**
+- 🟡 [Quark](https://www.curseforge.com/minecraft/mc-mods/quark) - make sure to disable unlocking all recipes in the config.
+- 🟡 [JEI](https://www.curseforge.com/minecraft/mc-mods/jei) - like I stated, Stellarity is only a datapack packaged as a mod, so its items will not show up in JEI's recipe and/or loot browser.
+This might be implemented one day, but it isn't the highest priority.
+- 🟡 [Spellbound Weapons](https://www.curseforge.com/minecraft/mc-mods/spellbound-weapons) - Endlight Bow and End Excalibur will not generate in End City chests.
+I am thinking of a way to make them do so as intended.

 ### Multiplayer Installation

+Make sure to set `enable-command-blocks` in `server.properties` to `true`.

-> Note that this section only applies to Spigot server and its servers running forks of Spigot (Paper, Purpur, etc.).
+> ❕ NOTE: this section below applies only to servers running Spigot or any of its forks (Paper, Purpur, etc.).

 After dropping the datapack into the `world/datapacks` folder, delete the `world_the_end` folder (if present) and turn on your server.